yguitton/training-material/topics/statistics/tutorials/CNN/tutorial.md

 *categorical cross entropy* as loss function.
 Epochs is the number of times the whole training data is used to train the model.
 Setting *epochs* to 2 means each training example in our dataset is used twice to train our model.
 If we update network weights/biases after all the training data is feed to the network, the training will be very slow (as we have 60000 training examples in our dataset).
-To speed up the training, we present only a subset of the training examples to the network, after which we update the weights/biases. *batch_size* decides the size of this subset.
+To speed up the training, we present only a subset of the training examples to the network, after which we update the weights/biases.
+The *batch_size* decides the size of this subset.
 The model builder can be downloaded as a zip file.

 ### Deep learning training and evaluation